deanlie/ReopenAndRisk/README.md

 maybe by a factor of 10000, or maybe two data points are way off, throwing the whole plot scale off.
 Hold off on debugging until tables are displayed!
- * 2021-10-11: Run errorsOct11.R to see bugs in data display for
+ * 2021-10-11: Run errorsOct11.R to see some bugs in data display

 Other TODO
 ----------